MTAA Super invests across all major asset classes.

 Shares, also known as equities, represent ownership of a company.
 They generally provide returns as dividends (income) and offer the potential for profit (or loss) through changes in their price on the share market.
 In the long term, shares are expected to provide higher returns than cash, fixed interest or property, but there is a higher level of risk which can result in negative returns from time to time.

 Infrastructure includes roads, airports, ports and other large-scale community projects and assets.
 Investment in infrastructure can take many forms, among them direct equity in a development or asset or a loan to a participant in a development.
-Infrastructure is a moderate to high risk investment that can produce strong returns when held to maturity.
+Infrastructure is a moderate to high risk investment that can produce strong returns over the medium to long term.

 Property includes residential real estate and industrial and commercial property (office buildings, factories and shopping centres).
 Property generates rental income and can also increase (or decrease) in value over time.
 It normally generates better returns than cash or fixed interest, but can be more volatile and is usually considered a moderate to high risk investment.